 When you don’t give your body enough water it retains it and can cause some uncomfortable bloating, stomach cramps and also stall your bowel movements resulting in constipation.

-Fiber’s most prominent role is aiding in digestion.
-Insoluble fiber is like a broom sweeping out your bowels, collecting waste so you can easily pass bowel movements on a regular basis.
-Soluble fiber ferments slightly in your gut.
+Fibre’s most prominent role is aiding digestion.
+Insoluble fibre is like a broom sweeping out your bowels, collecting waste so you can easily pass bowel movements on a regular basis.
+Soluble fibre ferments slightly in your gut.
 As it passes, the gel that forms slows digestion and allows nutrients to fully absorb.
-So when fiber is lacking in your body, digestive processes suffer.
+So when the fiber is lacking in your body, digestive processes suffer.
 You could have gas and bloating, as your system struggles to push out waste and may also become constipated, leaving you backed up and struggling to pass stools.

 You quite simply could be eating too much which is causing some uncomfortable bloating.
 Whether it’s too much of ‘something’ i.e eating a particular food in excess, chewing gums, beverages, volume food or calories - your stomach is a basket which catches what you feed it and bloating can be a result of overspill.